home-assistant/home-assistant.io/source/_components/notify.html5.markdown

 * You are using Chrome and/or Firefox on any desktop platform, ChromeOS or Android.
 * Your Home Assistant instance is exposed to the world.
+* If using a proxy, basic auth must be off for registering or unregistering for push notifications.
+It can be re-enabled afterwards.
+* pywebpush must be installed. libffi-dev, libpython-dev, and libssl-dev must be installed prior to pywebpush (i.e. pywebpush probably won't automatically install).
 * You have configured SSL for your Home Assistant.
 It doesn't need to be configured in Home Assistant though, i.e. you can be running nginx in front of Home Assistant and this will still work.
+The certificate must be trustworthy (i.e. not self signed)
 * You are willing to accept the notification permission in your browser.

 ### {% linkable_title Setting up %}